 In 1958 it was renamed The Rex, and showed art house movies – mostly excuses for nudity, like Isle of Levant, but I saw Jazz on a Summer’s Day there, spinnakers like curved white steel, sunlit sparkling ocean, Anita O’Day, that hat, that voice, vulnerable, defiant, on a wet Wednesday when I should have been at Games, the only other person in the cinema a teacher from my school pretending not to see me.
-What if we had spoken, as two people…?
-It closed in 1960, became a Bingo Hall, and was demolished (along with our tripe shop) to build St Nicholas Arcade.
-It is now the entrance to the car park.
+What if we had spoken, as two people, this jazz lover, film fan, and the culture-hungry kid …?

 The town’s first purpose-built cinema, ‘The Palladium Picture House and Café Rendez-Vous’, with a dance café upstairs.
 I saw Seven Brides for Seven Brothers there, having missed it on its circuit release.
 Loved it – MGM colour!
 The barn-raising scene!!
 Julie Newmar, the future Cat Woman!!!
 But how did they find seven actors with red hair?
 I didn’t understand these things.
 The crippled man who sold The Lancashire Evening Post outside gave me a bread roll from inside his shirt, I said, ‘thank you very much’, went round the corner and threw it away, and felt guilty without knowing why.
 Closed in 1960, it became the Rio Bingo Club.
 In 1980 it was gutted for WH Smith’s, and now includes the Post Office.

 Built in 1798 as a Catholic church, converted to the Palatine Hall by the Abstinence Society in 1859, in 1906 became ‘The Hippodrome and Opera House’, with live acts and short films.
-1923 became a full-time cinema, ‘The County’.
-Sound installed in 1930.
-What film was showing, what soundtrack was audible through the wall as Dr Ruxton murdered his wife and maid next door?
+In 1923 it became a full-time cinema, ‘The County’.
+Sound was installed in 1930.
+What film was showing, what soundtrack was audible through the wall on 16 September 1935, as Dr Ruxton dismembered his wife and maid next door?
 His house was empty for years.
 The cinema closed in 1956.
 It is now Council offices, once more The Palatine Hall.

-4. The Palace.
-1929.
-Opened as ‘The Palace Theatre’, but with no fly tower it was pure cinema.
+It opened as ‘The Palace Theatre’, but with no fly tower it was pure cinema.
 The first in town with sound.
 In 1937 it became an ABC cinema, one of the national chains.
 It had the ABC Minors on Saturday mornings, but it was too rough for us.
 I remember waiting outside trying to get into an ‘A’ picture – ‘Will you take us in, Mister?’
 ‘Aye, if you pay for yourself, and don’t sit anywhere near me.’
 We’d smuggle in bottles of squash, because cartons of Kia-Ora was too expensive; once I dropped the glass bottle, it smashed, and I ran and ran.
 It closed in 1974, became a disco, a bar, a children’s play area.
 It is now empty.

 5. The Odeon.
 1936.
+King Street.